DarkCurseBreaker/Toolbox/README.md

 - Randomized team selection works much faster now!
 (Though only for up to 12 players total)

 ## Upcoming Features
+- Blowing the Bridge

+- Item kill on reset

+- Wiki pages

 - More map choices along with a picking and randomizing system

 - Reintroducing the team captian system from the original Nail map